 - Attachments A-F: Inspection Sheet, Sample Letters, Suggested Signage

 - Attachment G: Compliance Plan Form for Facility Operators

-Gypsum Wallboard Waste Ban Compliance Guidance for Construction & Demolition Handling Facilities, May 2013
+Gypsum Wallboard Waste Ban Compliance Guidance: Construction & Demolition Handling Facilities, May 2013

 This guidance clarifies the waste ban requirements for C&D handling facilities and provides guidance on approaches that MassDEP considers acceptable for complying with them.

 Solid Waste Facility Third-Party Inspections & Inspectors

 BWP SW 48 - Third-Party Inspector Qualifications Statement